 I take the safety of my students very seriously, and take the following measures to reduce the risk of transmission of COVID-19 and other communicable diseases like influenza:

-- Both teacher and student will wear a mask for the duration of studio lessons.
+- Both teacher and student may wear a mask, if desired, for the duration of studio lessons.

 - The studio is physically separated from the rest of my home.